 Remember, if your 0% interest offer is coming to an end, you will need to move the remaining balance to a new card with a similar balance transfer offer on it.

-While having a credit card may have driven you into debt, credit cards can actually be useful when used the right way.
+While having a credit card may have driven you into debt, credit cards can actually be useful when used the right way to help you get rid of debt.
 When making any major purchases, it is advisable to do so using a credit card as this will afford you a greater protection for if the purchase is defective or there are any problems in the transaction.

 When using a credit card, make sure that you repay any spending in full immediately after you have used the card.
 That way, you won’t end up paying any interest on the spending.